pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 tilix $TILIX_OPTS
 ```

-For convenience, set the execution of this script to an alias in `~/.zpreztorc`:
+For convenience, set the execution of this script as an alias in `~/.zpreztorc`:

 ```
 alias servers='bash ~/tilix_all.sh'